fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

    * - 3.
 Date started
      -
    * - 4. id
-     - Every response group contains a unique ID that allows for the Admistrator to use it as an archiving tool.
+     - Every response group contains a unique ID that allows for the Administrator to use it as an archiving tool.
 The formula is as secret as Colonel Sanders deep fried chicken.
    * - 5.
 Language
      - The language the survey was created in, in this case, en represents "English"
    * - 6.
 IP Address